 Romans 8:9-11 You are not in the flesh but in the Spirit, if the Spirit of God is in you.
 But if any man has not the Spirit of Christ he is not one of his.
 10 And if Christ is in you, the body is dead because of sin, but the Spirit is life because of righteousness.

 11 But if the Spirit of him who made Jesus come again from the dead is in you, he who made Christ Jesus come again from the dead will in the same way, through his Spirit which is in you, give life to your bodies which now are under the power of death.
 (BBE)

 God is the source of all good comfort.
 Let him comfort your heart.

 Now our Lord Jesus Christ himself, and God our Father, who loved us and gave us eternal comfort and good hope through grace, 17 comfort your hearts and establish you in every good work and word [2 Thessalonians 2:16-17 (WEB)].

 From Eden to Grace (from the beginning until now), comfort from God has come in many ways.
 Ultimately, the God of all comfort will bring endless ease and well-being to all who obey Him.

 May the one God, whose name is Jesus, bring you comfort in your time of need and always.
+The best comfort is comfort from God.
 Be blessed my friends—♥ Tim.

 Related Bible study and article: